 Albuquerque Drug Trafficking Lawyers

 Drug trafficking is a felony charge that applies to cultivation, manufacturing, transportation, or distribution, of illegal drugs, whether within the state, across state lines, or across national borders.
 Possession of a large enough amount of an illegal substance is presumed to be for the purpose of selling it, and even in the absence of any attempt to sell or distribute the drug, you can be charged with trafficking simply because you have been caught holding it.
-An Albuquerque drug trafficking defense lawyer can defend your legal rights if accused of drug trafficking.
+An Albuquerque drug trafficking attorney can defend your legal rights if accused of drug trafficking.
 Don’t hesitate to contact the New Mexico Criminal Law Offices.

 If you are convicted of drug trafficking, it could potentially land you in prison for years, along with substantial fines, not to mention the loss of your right to vote, own a gun, or hold public office.
 Society imposes additional penalties if you have a felony criminal record: You’ll have difficulty finding employment and housing, and may not be admitted to some colleges and universities or if you are, you will probably not qualify for financial assistance.

 New Mexico law enforcement officers aggressively pursues arrests and convictions in drug trafficking cases involving those controlled substances with the highest potential for abuse, particularly methamphetamine, cocaine, and heroin.
-In light of the extremely harsh penalties that come with a conviction, if you’re facing a drug trafficking charge, you need a knowledgeable and highly skilled drug crimes attorney to enforce your rights and fight the charge.
+In light of the extremely harsh penalties that come with a conviction, if you’re facing a drug trafficking charge, you need a knowledgeable and highly skilled Albuquerque drug trafficking attorney to enforce your rights and fight the charge.

 Penalties for Drug Trafficking State vs. Federal Charges